kryxeno/blok-tech/readme.md

 This is a school project for the HVA.
 I was tasked with making a feature for a matching application.

 My feature is the matching / managing of applications in a job finding app.
+This application has been made for businesses and individuals looking for a job to match using a tinder-style application for professionals.

-Companies can match with individuals, thus finding relevant applicants for the job posting.
+An applicant can upload their resume (not in this feature) and click through job offerings that match their criteria.
+Business can then look at these applicant and either ignore or save them to contacts list, where further contact can take place.

 ### Current features